Shujabad: Geography and climate

 The city is located in southern Punjab at almost the exact center of Pakistan.
 The area around the city is flat, fertile land.
 The very hot weather of this region makes it ideal for agriculture.
 There are many canals providing water for cultivation in the region for the growth of crops such as cotton, wheat, and mangoes.
 The average temperature, during summer, is about 46 C, and in the winter about 4 C. Dusty winds blow in the summer.
 Mango trees, palms/cotton/wheat / simplicity / near to nature lifestyle / is a very important qualities.

 Demographics

 Population

 According to 2023 census, Shujabad had a population of 151,115.

 Language

-The majority of residents speak, Mewati, Haryanvi,Urdu, Punjabi, Rangri and Saraiki.
+The majority of residents speak, Saraiki, Urdu, Punjabi, Mewati and Haryanvi.